substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/dispatchables-and-events.md

 ## Overview
 In the previous section of this tutorial, we laid down the foundations geared to manage the ownership of our Kitties &mdash; when they come to existence!
 In this part of the tutorial, we'll be putting these foundations to use by creating a Kitty on-chain, along with some error checking.
-This part can be broken down in the following way:
+This part can be broken down in the following sub-parts:
 - **writing `create_kitty`**: an extrinsic or publicly callable function allowing an account to mint a Kitty.
 - **writing `mint()`**: a helper function that updates our pallet's storage items and performs error checks, called by `create_kitty`.
 - **including `Events`**: using FRAME's `#[pallet::events]` macro.